Have you always wanted to start a blog?

-If you’re a writer, it makes perfect sense: You can use a blog to serve as your author platform, market your book or find new freelance writing clients.
-Blog writing is also a great way to experiment with your writing style.
+If you’re a writer, it makes perfect sense: You can use a blog to serve as your author platform, market your work or find new freelance writing clients.
+Blogging is also a great way to experiment with your writing style.

-Well, today is the day that ends.
-We’re here to help you navigate every step so you can start a blog without stress — from choosing your domain name to publishing your first post.
+We’re here to help you navigate every step so you can start a blog stress-free — from choosing your domain name to publishing your first post.

 1. Pick a domain name (and get that domain name for free)